Student Experience

 • Ignatian Family Teach-In For Justice

-Each year, Loyola Blakefield sends a delegation of students to attend the Ignatian Family Teach-In for Justice.
+Each year, Loyola Blakefield sends a delegation of students to attend the Ignatian Family Teach-In for Justice in Washington, D.C.
 It is an annual gathering for members of the Ignatian family (Jesuit institutions and larger churches) to gather in the context of social justice and solidarity to learn, reflect, pray, network, and advocate together, recognizing the integral link of faith and justice.
 Students meet every other week leading up to the Teach-In to learn about pertinent topics and plan a Candlelight Vigil for Justice.
 The event is open to upper school students.
+Participants will meet each Thursday after school from 3:05 to 3:45 in Burk 107.

 Interested students should contact Mrs. Szczepaniak.